 If you’re on a Mac, I highly suggest Starry Landscape Stacker.
 It can be purchased in the App store.
 I have been using this software faithfully for more than three years and have created hundreds of print worthy images like the one below.

-In any case, take the time to thoroughly and precisely mask the sky from the foreground as outlined in the tutorials.
+In any case, take the time to thoroughly and precisely mask the sky from the foreground for night photography as outlined in the tutorials.
 Your finished product will be all the better for it.
 This technique takes a little practice and you may find you’re happy with a single frame from the set and don’t want to go through stacking.
 That’s ok!
 Its all about what you want out of your photos.
 Being out there under the stars is special no matter what.

 Here are a few examples of stacked images as well as stacked and blended images with landscapes taken at brighter settings.